RubinDu/ShellShock-Lite/README.md

-Final Project of FA23 ECE 385 Digital Systems Laboratory
-Teammate: Aidan Johnston
+Final Project of FA23 ECE 385 Digital Systems Laboratory, Teammate: Aidan Johnston

 To run this project, hardware platform FinalProject_V1_3 and software FP_V1_3 on Vitis, build project and run on a FPGA board with HDMI output and USB keyboard input